 We may share your name and address with external mail out companies who we have appointed to assist us with mail distribution

-We may need to share your personal information with utility companies [gas, electric, water] and local authorities for the purpose of ensuring utility services and council tax to the property are correctly charged.
+We may need to share your personal information with energy management companies, utility companies [gas, electric, water] and local authorities for the purpose of ensuring utility services and council tax to the property are correctly charged and supplied.
 We may pass on your details after you have left us if there are arrears with a utility or local authority for services received.

 We may share your personal information with debt recovery agents for the purposes of recovering any outstanding charges owed to us.